liberland/Constitution/Liberland-constitution.md

 * **§III.2.** One-fourth of all Assembly Representatives shall have the right to propose a resolution dissolving the Assembly.
   * **§III.2(1)** The resolution shall be passed with a majority of two-thirds of all Assembly Representatives.
   * **§III.2(2)** Should the Assembly be dissolved, the General Election shall be held within six weeks.
-* **§III.3.** The Assembly shall regulate its own affairs with a simple majority vote of all Assembly Representatives.
+* **§III.3.** The Assembly shall elect the Assembly Speaker with a simple majority vote of all Assembly Representatives.
+  * **§III.3(1)** The Assembly Speaker shall head the Bureau of the Assembly of the Free Republic of Liberland.
-  * **§III.3(1)** The Assembly shall elect the Assembly Speaker, who shall preside over the business of the Assembly.
+  * **§III.3(2)** The Bureau of the Assembly shall administer the work of the Assembly.
+  * **§III.3(3)** The Bureau of the Assembly shall supervise all Agents of the legislative branch of the Public Administration.
+  * **§III.3(4)** No Agent of the Law Enforcement shall enter the premises of the Assembly unless with the express and informed consent of the the Bureau of the Assembly or pursuant to a Warrant.
 * **§III.4.** One-fourth of all Assembly Representatives shall have the right to propose a resolution instituting the Assembly Committee.
   * **§III.4(1)** The resolution shall be passed with a simple majority of all Assembly Representatives.
   * **§III.4(2)** The Assembly Committee shall be composed of five Assembly Representatives.